I will never forget the day I pulled out my phone and searched how to become a doula.

 A bereavement doula supports a family who is experiencing an expectant loss.
 They provide emotional and physical support during miscarriage, stillbirth, or when there is an expectation that the baby won’t survive.

 This role is very hard emotionally.
-Supporting someone through loss can be very heavy.
+Supporting someone through pregnancy loss can be very heavy.
 As a doula, no matter what role you are in, it is crucial to leave work at the door and not carry it into your home life.
 These boundaries are difficult in many professions, but especially as a bereavement doula.

 Grieving families need love and support.
 If you are considering this path, I suggest taking a course on how to support families through loss.
 I highly suggest checking out Stillbirthday.